-- In the two audits reviewed, the firm did not make a required communication to the issuer's audit committee related to the significant risks identified through its risk assessment procedures.
-In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one audit, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+- In the two audits reviewed, the firm did not make a certain required communication to the audit committee related to the name, location, and planned responsibilities of other persons not employed by the firm that performed audit procedures in the audit.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the two audits reviewed, the firm did not perform procedures to determine whether all individuals who participated in the audit were in compliance with independence requirements.
+In these instances, the firm was non-compliant with AS 2101, Audit Planning. - In one of two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include a matter that was communicated to the audit committee and that related to accounts or disclosures that were material to the financial statements.
+In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the

+Auditor Expresses an Unqualified Opinion.
 This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report.